DemoJS/demojs.github.com/_includes/schedule.md

 ### Saturday afternoon : Tech talks

 Saturday afternoon is all about learning and discovering new stuff.
-[Program will be announced very soon](http://twitter.com/demojsorg).
+[The full schedule will be announced very soon](http://twitter.com/demojsorg).

 ### Saturday night : The show